HussainAhmad21200612/Todo-App/README.md

 1. **App Component**
    - The main component that handles the overall state of the application.
-   - Manages tasks, search queries, and the visibility of the task addition form.
+   - Manages tasks, search queries, and the visibility of the task addition section using a toggle button.
    - Utilizes `ToastContainer` for notifications.

 2. **TaskList Component**
-   - Renders a list of tasks passed down from the App component.
+   - Renders a list of tasks that have been added.
    - Utilizes the `Task` component to display individual tasks.

 3. **Task Component**